In this tutorial, I’m going to show you how the Power Apps forms and data cards within the detail screen work.

 This time, let’s take a look at the display names on the app.
 Notice that there are no spaces in between the names.
 So we see FirstName, LastName, CustomerNumber, etc.

-That’s because each of these names correspond to their column names in the Excel file here that serves as the data source.
+That’s because each of these names corresponds to their column names in the Excel file here that serves as the data source.

 Of course, we don’t want users to see the display names like this.
 To make everything easier to read, we’re going to change these display names and write them in the proper format.